 How much is FU money?

+But seriously, how much money is FU money?
 The main variables for defining your own FU money amount are:

 - How much would you expect to reasonably keep spending after taking action to wield your FU money?